 Career Highlights

-- Founded and led three startups in the EDA tools space in the 80s and 90s, including one that was acquired by Cadence
+- Founded and led three startups in the EDA tools space in the 80s and 90s, including one that was acquired by a major technology company

 - Author of more than fifty articles in the fields of circuit design and design automation, including technical papers in peer-reviewed journals and conference proceedings